trek-view/gopro2gsv/design/mvp/modes-specification.md

 #### 2d: Processing frames

 All valid images in each timelapse (directory) are now ready to be processed.

+A final check is done to ensure that there are enough photos to meet the 20 frame (4 second) requirement.

-A GPX file is created from the valid images as follows;
+If this test is passed, a GPX file is created from the valid images as follows;

 ```shell
 exiftool -fileOrder gpsdatetime -p gpx.fmt <DIRECTORY NAME> <DIRECTORY NAME>.gpx